What is prior authorization?

 States can set additional rules for prior authorization for state-regulated health plans (ie, plans that aren’t self-insured), and many have done so.
 These rules include limits on how long health plans have to respond to prior authorization requests, how appeals must be handled, and the qualifications of the prior authorization personnel.

 Reforming the prior authorization system has been an ongoing effort.
+In addition to the multiple legislative attempts, CMS regulations have also been delayed over time.
 In 2021, CMS finalized a rule similar to one that was proposed in late 2022, but subsequently withdrew it.
+Ultimately, the regulations were finalized in 2024, but with a 2027 effective date.